ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 ### Weapons
 - **Comically Large Spoon**, a classic, does a little more damage than the shovel.
-- The legendary **stick**, a non-lethal weapon, but you should not use it on your friends...
+- The legendary **Stick**, a non-lethal weapon, but you should not use it on your friends...

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-weapons.PNG)